SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

    the disk file(s)

 10. What will DBMS do when query happens?
 Say, we want the information of the student whose name is steve.

-   DBMS will first fetch a `record id` from index, which is a pair of `page_id, solt_id`, then it will ask the `page directory` to give the the location of that page, after knowing this, it will ask the `slot array` to give it the starting location of that tuple, then the DBMS gets it.
+    DBMS will first fetch a `record id` from index, which is a pair of `page_id, slot_id`, then it will ask the `page directory` to give the the location of that page, after knowing this, it will ask the `slot array` to give it the starting location of that tuple, then the DBMS gets it.

-11. two indirectional layers
+11. Two indirection layers
    1. Page ID in directory page
    2. Slot ID in slot array